firebolt-db/godocs/docs/sql_reference/commands/data-management/update.md

 ## Remarks
 {: .no_toc}

 Updated rows are marked for deletion, but are not automatically cleaned up.
 You can monitor fragmentation in `information_schema.tables` to understand how many rows are marked for deletion out of total rows; fragmentation = (rows marked for deletion / total rows).
-Total row count in `information_schema.tables` includes the number of rows marked for deletion.
+Total row count in `information_schema.tables` excludes the number of rows marked for deletion.
 Query performance is not materially impacted by delete marks.

 To mitigate fragmentation, use the [`VACUUM`](vacuum.md) command to manually clean up deleted rows.